opencv/opencv/modules/core/doc/clustering.rst

     \sum _i  \| \texttt{samples} _i -  \texttt{centers} _{ \texttt{labels} _i} \| ^2

-after every attempt; the best (minimum) value is chosen and the corresponding labels and the compactness value are returned by the function.
+after every attempt.
+The best (minimum) value is chosen and the corresponding labels and the compactness value are returned by the function.
-Basically, the user can use only the core of the function, set the number of attempts to 1, initialize labels each time using some custom algorithm and pass them with ( ``flags`` = ``KMEANS_USE_INITIAL_LABELS`` ) flag, and then choose the best (most-compact) clustering.
+Basically, you can use only the core of the function, set the number of attempts to 1, initialize labels each time using a custom algorithm, pass them with the ( ``flags`` = ``KMEANS_USE_INITIAL_LABELS`` ) flag, and then choose the best (most-compact) clustering.

 .. index:: partition